gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 ```

 Once the bot fetches its own certificate, it then fetches additional
-impersonated certificates for each specified certificate sink and writes them
+impersonated certificates for each specified certificate destinations and
-via the appropriate backend implementation.
-This may be particularly useful for
+writes them via the appropriate backend implementation.
+This may be
-CI/CD use cases where untrusted workers run as a particular user, or as
+particularly useful for CI/CD use cases where untrusted workers run as a
-Kubernetes tasks.
+particular user that should not be granted the full set of the bot's
+privileges.

 (TODO: how will we handle the advanced file permissions needed to make split
 certificates useful?
 We can't recommend running the bot as root, but also need
 each set of certificates to be scoped to just a single Unix user otherwise the
-entire point is moot, and with appropriate Unix permissions to keep tools like
+entire point is moot.
+Plus, destination files need appropriate Unix permissions
-SSH happy.
-Perhaps Linux FACLs can help?)
+to keep tools like SSH happy.
+Perhaps Linux ACLs can help?)

 ### Security